-Jim and Donna Downey are the owners of Downey Trucking, Inc. Established in 1990, we are a family-focused trucking company.
+Established in 1990, Downey Trucking, Inc is a family-focused carrier.
 Our founder, Leland Downey, believed in hard work, dedication, and honesty.
 His 33 years of over-the-road experience taught us how to do the job right.
+Read our story below.

 On June 27, 1990, Leland Lewis Downey signed papers to become an owner-operator.